-Cross listed with ENVS 107 A & NR 107 A; Open to Degree and CDE students
+Open to Degree and CDE students; Cross listed with ENVS 107 A & HLTH 107 A; Maximum combined enrollment: 75

 This course offers an introduction to the field of “environmental health.”
 We will begin our collective work by situating environmental health within the context of sustainability—specifically, the idea that sustainability is achieved by creating a balance between ecological flourishing and human well-being, and that health is a primary component of well-being.
 Building upon this foundation, we will next cover a range of traditional environmental health topics including the methods of environmental health science (toxicology and epidemiology), environmental hazards (physical, biological, and chemical), risk analysis, communication and management, vulnerable populations, precautionary approaches, and environmental health regulations.
 Finally, we will apply the knowledge gained during the first half of the semester to understanding and identifying opportunities for mitigating a variety of current environmental health challenges including climate change, food production and access, energy production, water quality and access, and waste management.
 We will conclude the semester with a discussion of how we, as a society, may best achieve healthy lifestyles and healthy communities that are supportive of the ecological systems upon which our health depends.
 Logistics: This course uses a "flipped" model where students first watch a recorded lecture and complete readings and assignments in Blackboard before meeting weekly on Mondays in Microsoft Teams (synchronous, remote class).
 During class meetings, students will work in small groups for guided discussion and dialog about the weekly topic, and share their work in the full class.